 Create an application group

 To create an application group:

-- Select Applications in the Studio navigation pane, and then select Create Application Group in the Actions pane.
+- Select Applications in the left pane, and then select the Application Groups tab.

-- The wizard launches with an Introduction page, which you can remove from future launches of this wizard.
+- Select the folder where you want to create the group, and then click Create Application Group.
+The group creation wizard launches with an Introduction page.
+You can remove the page from future launches of this wizard.

-- The wizard guides you through the pages described in the following section.
-When you are done with each page, click Next until you reach the Summary page.
+- Follow the wizard to configure settings on the pages described below.
+When you are done with each page, select Next until you reach the Summary page.